 Well, we've ended up camping in a bunch of different places.
 Sometimes we pay for campsites to have access to Mr. Human's two favourite inventions (the toilet and wifi, ideally at the same time).
 When there's free campsites, you can bet your butt we'll be there, sucking all the electricity we can get.

 Other times we stay in a parking lot or a mechanic's garage or in a hostel.
 When we we're on the coast, we like to stay by the beach.
 And yeah, sometimes we'll just park up next to a couple trucks at a petrol station.

-While it's always drop-dead gorgeouso, I admittedly still love staying anywhere in our van because I really love the fact that I can travel with a bed and fridge on access 24/7.
+While it's not always drop-dead gorgeouso, I admittedly still love staying anywhere in our van because I really love the fact that I can travel with a bed and fridge on access 24/7.
 Imagine being able to travel around AND being able to lay down whenever you want.
-Oh yes.
-Imagine going to the beach for a swim and then you feel like a snack and - oh yes - you can make two-minute noodles right then and there.
+Boom, nap time baby.
+Imagine going to the beach for a swim and then you feel like a snack and - boom - two minute noodles on its way.